-The following discussion provides an assessment of our results of operations, capital resources and liquidity and should be read in conjunction with our condensed consolidated financial statements and related notes included elsewhere in this report.
+The following discussion provides an assessment of our results of operations, capital resources and liquidity and should be read in conjunction with our condensed consolidated financial statements included elsewhere in this report.
 The condensed consolidated financial statements include the accounts of VGR Holding, Liggett, Vector Tobacco, Liggett Vector Brands, New Valley and other less significant subsidiaries.

-For purposes of this discussion and other consolidated financial reporting, our significant business segments for the three months ended March 31, 2015 and 2014 were Tobacco, E-Cigarettes and Real Estate.
+For purposes of this discussion and other consolidated financial reporting, our significant business segments for the three and six months ended June 30, 2015 and 2014 were Tobacco, E-Cigarettes and Real Estate.
 The Tobacco segment consists of the manufacture and sale of cigarettes.
 The E-Cigarettes segment includes the operations of Zoom.
 The Real Estate segment includes our investment in New Valley LLC, which includes Douglas Elliman, Escena, Indian Creek and investments in real estate ventures.
-As a result of the amount of operating losses of Zoom as of September 30, 2014 when compared to the remaining components of our Corporate and Other segment, we have reevaluated our operating segments and have separated our E-Cigarettes operations from the Corporate and Other segment for previously reported for the three months ended March 31, 2014.
+As a result of the amount of operating losses of Zoom as of September 30, 2014 when compared to the remaining components of our Corporate and Other segment, we reevaluated our operating segments and have separated our E-Cigarettes operations from the Corporate and Other segment for previously reported periods as of and for the three and six months ended June 30, 2014.
 Thus, prior period information has been recast to conform to the current presentation.
 This change did not have an impact to the Company's historical consolidated results.